unahouExosite/docs/provision/README.md

 Response may also be:

-* `HTTP/1.1 204` if the group is not a member of any other groups.
+* `HTTP/1.1 204 No Content` if the group is not a member of any other groups.

 ### DELETE /provision/manage/group/<model>/<id> - delete group